 “In-House or Vendor-Provided Solutions”

 Pros: The possibilities are endless!

 With custom implementations, projects are built specifically with your organization in mind, meaning the solution can be equipped with the technology to capture the exact information necessary.
 This can simplify the formula to show ROI and give you exactly what you need to better monitor and manage your equipment and legacy devices.

 Cons: The possibilities are endless!

-With endless choice, it can be difficult for organizations to pinpoint the specific information they need to capture ROI.
+With endless choices, it can be difficult for organizations to pinpoint the specific information they need to capture ROI.
 Use cases often start small and stay in their infancy waiting to be validated and implemented across the organization or alternatively, become so large that implementation becomes impossible due to timelines or cost constraints.

 New Connected Equipment